artsy/artsy.github.io/_posts/2016-11-14-JS-Glossary.md

 ### Jest Snapshots

-Jest also has a feature called Jest Snapshots, this allows you to take "snapshots" of JavaScript objects, and then verify they are they are the same as they were last time.
+Jest has a feature called Jest Snapshots, that allows you to take "snapshots" of JavaScript objects, and then verify they are they are the same as they were last time.
 In iOS we [used visual snapshot][snapshots] testing a lot.

 ### VSCode-Jest

 I created a project to auto-run Jest inside projects that use it as a test runner when using Visual Studio Code: [vscode-jest][vscode-jest].
 I've wrote about our usage of VS Code [on this blog series][using-code] also.

-# JS
+# JavaScript the Language

 I'm always told that JavaScript was created in 10 days, which is a cute anecdote, but JavaScript has evolved for the next 21 years.
 The JavaScript you wrote 10 years ago would still run, however modern JavaScript is an amazing and expressive programming language once you start using modern features.